MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W147 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring Streaming Management - Developer Guide.md

 }
 ```

-The concrete URL for the POST is provided in `servers` section not shown in this Appendix.
+The concrete URL for the POST is provided in the `servers` section not shown in this Appendix.